 The Global Behavioral Science (GLOBES) program provides students an immersive learning experience focused on reproducible behavioral research across languages and settings.
 Students will travel to the UK and work with international researchers.
-The Summer 2023 research topic will be behavior and environmental sustainability, the impact on climate.
+The Summer 2024 research topic will be how do people feel about being influenced: Do we like when companies try to influence our choices or when governments run policy experiments?
+Does it change for different types of influence, or in different countries?

 Program Overview